Canon 1D Mark IV vs Nikon P900

 Travel and landscape photographers will find it useful that the P900 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1D Mark IV and the P900 have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark IV and the P900 have been discontinued, but can regularly be found used on ebay.
 The P900 was replaced by the Nikon P950, while the 1D Mark IV does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 1D Mark IV and P900 can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Nikon P900 Manual.

 So what conclusions can be drawn?
 Is the Canon 1D Mark IV better than the Nikon P900 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.